 - Are project-based activities (new device deployments, migrations, onboarding large batches of users) included or quoted separately?

 A well-structured agreement should tell you exactly what is covered and what will generate a separate quote.
 If that boundary is vague, unexpected invoices follow.
+For how SFS draws that line commercially, see managed IT services.

 Certifications are not the only measure of technical competence, but they indicate investment in staff development.
 For a Vancouver MSP supporting Microsoft environments, relevant credentials include Microsoft 365 certifications, Azure qualifications, and vendor-specific training from partners like Cisco or Fortinet.